Skip to main content

 Cerby mobile app behavior

-When 2FA is on, you may have to enter a verification code in an additional screen after autofilling your credentials.
+When MFA is on, you may have to enter a verification code on an additional screen after autofilling your credentials.
 Perform the following actions to retrieve the code according to your verification method:

 • Cerby as an authenticator app: The verification code is automatically copied to the clipboard when autofill is enabled on your mobile phone.
 Tap the Paste button to fill in the verification code field.

-NOTE: If autofill is not enabled or the code is not automatically copied to the clipboard, copy the verification code from the 2FA Code section.
-This section is located in the account details screen using the Cerby mobile app.
+NOTE: If autofill is not enabled or the verification code is not automatically copied to the clipboard, copy it manually from the Verification Codes section in the account details screen of the Cerby mobile app.

-• Cerby-managed phone number: The verification code is sent to the Shared Inbox, and you can retrieve it through the Cerby web app.
-For more information on the Shared Inbox, see the corresponding section in the Getting Started Guide for Admins article.
+• Cerby-managed phone number: The verification code is sent to Cerby, and you can retrieve it through the Cerby web app.
+For more information, read the article View the messages sent to a Cerby-managed email address or phone number.

-For more information on the logging-in process, see the video How to log in to your accounts using the Cerby mobile app.
+For more information on the logging-in process, see the video How to log in to your accounts with username and password using the Cerby mobile app.

 Cerby-managed phone number support